3.1. Prevalence, aetiology, risk of recurrence

 3.4.14.
 Management of specific patient groups

-Clinical management of a pregnant urolithiasis patient is complex and demands close collaboration between patient, radiologist, obstetrician, and urologist.
-For diagnostic imaging see section 3.3.1.
+Clinical management of a pregnant urolithiasis patient is complex and demands close collaboration between patient, radiologist, obstetrician, and urologist .
+For diagnostic imaging see Section 3.3.1.
+Patients with urolithiasis may be at increased risk of developing adverse maternal or neonatal outcomes .

 Unfortunately, these temporising therapies are often associated with poor tolerance, and they require multiple exchanges during pregnancy, due to the potential for rapid encrustation .

-Ureteroscopy has become a reasonable alternative in these situations [413,425].
-When compared to temporary ureteral JJ stenting until after delivery, ureteroscopy resulted in fewer needs for stent exchanges, less irritative LUTS and better patient satisfaction .
+Ureteroscopy has become a reasonable alternative in these situations [448,460].
+When compared to temporary ureteral JJ stenting until after delivery, ureteroscopy resulted in reduced need for stent exchanges, less irritative lower urinary tract symptoms and better patient satisfaction [461,462].

 Although feasible, percutaneous removal of renal stones during pregnancy remains an individual decision and should be performed only in experienced centres .
 Pregnancy remains an absolute contraindication for SWL.

-126.96.36.199.1.
-Summary of evidence and guideline for the management of urinary stones and related problems during pregnancy
+188.8.131.52.1.
+Summary of evidence and recommendation for the management of urinary stones and related problems during pregnancy

 Summary of evidence